istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/change-notes/index.md

 ## istioctl

-- **Updated** `istioctl experimental proxy-stauts` has been promoted to `istioctl proxy-status`.
+- **Added** the `istioctl proxy-stauts` command, which is the promoted `istioctl experimental proxy-status` command.
 The old `istioctl proxy-status` command has been removed.
   This promotion should not result in any loss of functionality.
 However, the request is now sent based on xDS instead of HTTP, and we have introduced a set of new xDS-based flags to target the control plane.

 - **Added** support for multi-cluster analysis in `istioctl analyze` command when there are remote cluster secrets set up through [Install Multicluster](/docs/setup/install/multicluster/).